Iranian intervention in the Syrian civil war: Casualties

 Despite Iran's costly presence in Syria, public support for military involvement in Syria was strong among the Iranian population because of religious motivations and security concerns.
 From January 2013 to March 2017, the Islamic Revolutionary Guard Corps lost 2,100 soldiers in Syria and 7,000 wounded, according to Iran's veterans' affairs office.
 These included 418 ranking officers and several generals.
 In August 2017, Brigadier General Hamid Abazari stated that 25% of the soldiers that Iran had sent to Syria had been killed or wounded, implying several tens of thousands had served.
 In March 2019, IRGC officer and strategist Hassan Abbasi stated that 2,300 Iranians "went to Syria where they were martyred in recent years."
 Ali Alfoneh of The Washington Institute for Near East Policy documented a minimum of 559 Iranian combat fatalities as of early 2018 based on surveying funeral services in Iran.

 Thousands of Iranian-backed Afghan, Lebanese, Iraqi, Yemeni, Pakistani and other militia fighters have also been killed after joining IRGC-sponsored paramilitary organizations.
 SOHR estimated a total of 10,600 Iranians or Iranian-led foreign militia had been killed in Syria by early 2024.
 The Afghans are recruited largely from Hazara refugees in Iran, and some had combat experience before joining; their relation to the Iranian military is only vaguely acknowledged and sometimes denied, despite the troops being uniformed fighters led by IRGC officers, trained and equipped in Iran, with state funerals involving uniformed IRGC personnel.
 Among the dead were 2,000+ Afghans and at least 160 Pakistanis.
-Officially, the Afghan paramilitaries were part of the independent Liwa Fatemiyoun group, while the Pakistanis were part of the Liwa Zainebiyoun group.
-These militias incurred heavy losses, with Liwa Fatemiyoun alone reporting over 10,000 casualties (2,000+ killed, 8,000+ wounded) by January 2018.
+Officially, the Afghan paramilitaries were part of the independent Liwa Fatemiyoun group, while the Pakistanis were part of the Liwa Zainabiyoun group.
+These militias incurred heavy losses, with Liwa Fatemiyoun alone reporting over 10,000 casualties (2,000+ killed, 8,000+ wounded) by January 2018 all over Syria.